HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Introduction

-Motivated by these shortcomings, in this work, we introduce \textbf{HabiCrowd}, a new benchmark for the crowd-aware visual navigation task.
-HabiCrowd includes comprehensive social force-based human dynamics with diverse density settings operating in a large number of high-fidelity scenes from the Habitat-Matterport 3D dataset (HM3D)~\cite{ramakrishnan2021hm3d}.
+Motivated by these shortcomings, we introduce \textbf{HabiCrowd}, a new benchmark for the crowd-aware visual navigation task.
+HabiCrowd includes comprehensive social force-based human dynamics with diverse density settings operating across numerous high-fidelity scenes from the Habitat-Matterport 3D dataset (HM3D)~\cite{ramakrishnan2021hm3d}.
 To assess the performance of HabiCrowd, several experiments are conducted, including benchmarking the human dynamics model, rendering speed, and memory utilization.
 Experimental results reveal that HabiCrowd achieves collision-free while running significantly faster than the state-of-the-art human dynamics model.
 Additionally, our HabiCrowd also exhibits a remarkable advantage in rendering speed and memory utilization compared to other related benchmarks.
 Upon HabiCrowd, we propose a new metric for crowd-aware navigation and benchmark two visual navigation tasks.
 The outcomes highlight the importance of human dynamics in navigating procedures.
 We also demonstrate that our new simulator enables various studies regarding human density and human-robot interactions.
 Our contributions are summarized as follows:

 \begin{itemize} \item We present HabiCrowd, a new dataset and benchmark for crowd-aware visual navigation.
-Experiments show that our simulator achieves a remarkable level of collision avoidance while surpassing other benchmarks in terms of human diversity and computational utilization.
+Experiments show that our simulator excels in terms of performance, human diversity and computational efficiency.

-\item We benchmark navigation tasks on HabiCrowd and illustrate that our proposed simulator offers several in-depth analyses, such as studies of the impact of human density, human-robot avoidance, and human recognition on crowd-aware visual navigation tasks. \end{itemize}
+\item We comprehensively benchmark navigation tasks using HabiCrowd to showcase that our simulator offers detailed analyses, such as studies on human density and human-robot avoidance in crowd-aware environments. \end{itemize}